-Severity Medium Expected Behavior Issue The ARM Architecture permits the Thumb STREXD instruction to be encoded with the same register used for both transfer registers (Rt and Rt2).
+Severity 3-Medium Expected Behavior The STREXD instruction should work in Thumb mode when Rt and Rt2 are the same register.
+Issue The ARM Architecture permits the Thumb STREXD instruction to be encoded with the same register used for both transfer registers (Rt and Rt2).
 Because of this erratum, the Cortex-R4 processor treats such an encoding as UNPREDICTABLE and executes it as a NOP.
-Conditions This occurs when the processor is in Thumb state and a STREXD instruction is executed which has Rt = Rt2.
+Condition This occurs when the processor is in Thumb state and a STREXD instruction is executed which has $Rt = Rt2$.
 This instruction was new in ARM Architecture version 7 (ARMv7).
 It is not present in ARMv6T2 or other earlier architecture versions.
-Implications If this occurs the destination register, Rd, which indicates the status of the instruction, is not updated and no memory transaction takes place.
+Implication(s) If this occurs the destination register, Rd, which indicates the status of the instruction, is not updated and no memory transaction takes place.
 If the software is attempting to perform an exclusive read-modify-write sequence, then it might either incorrectly complete without memory being written, or loop forever attempting to complete the sequence.
 Workaround(s) This can be avoided by using two different registers for the data to be transferred by a STREXD instruction.
 This may involve copying the data in the transfer register to a second, different register for use by the STREXD.